tytydraco/yessleep/out/I_was_a_doctor_in_a_secret_government_program_We_were_told_it_was_for_the_childrens__good.md

 To this day, I don’t know what that compound was.

-The children said the milk now tasted like chalk.
+The children said the milk tasted like chalk.

 The following week, **Subject 147-A** was brought into my office.